 Yosemite National Park is Paw-Some

 Dogs are welcome in Yosemite National Park as long as they stick to paved roads and paths (unless it says otherwise).
 It’s no secret that dogs love road trips, and one of the most scenic road trips is up Highway 120/Tioga Pass (open seasonally) that winds through Yosemite National Park.
 Along this route, visitors can take in views at Olmsted Point, Tenaya Lake, and Tuolumne Meadows.
 Groveland, the gateway town into Yosemite, is a great place to explore with your four-legged friends.
 Explore the historic main street with many fun shops like Ranch Revived, Yosemite Adventure Supplies, the Iron Door Saloon which happens to be the longest continuously operating bar in California.
 Pets are welcome to stay at the Hotel Charlotte and relax at Mountain Sage Coffee and Nursery.
-If you're headed to Yosemite, be sure to get reserve your day-pass in advance here.

 Have a Howlin’ Good Time in Gold Country